PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - LegalPorno does not have high quality pictures to be used for metadata.

+## Donations
+If you would like to send a donation my way, which are greatly appreciated, you can do so a few different ways.
+- If you are in the US you can donate via https://squareup.com/store/phoenix-plex-code/
+- If you would like to send via Venmo, you can message me on the Plex Forums (https://forums.plex.tv/u/PhoenixUser) or send an email to: donations [at] phoenixplexcode.33mail.com
+- If you are outside of the US, contact me on the Plex Forums (https://forums.plex.tv/u/PhoenixUser) or send an email to: donations [at] phoenixplexcode.33mail.com and we will see what we can work out.
+- BTC: 12XEjShia1CMo4PvVa5M2XeNiGZv6nG5Dh
+- BCH: qqgtqyfacdrw0da5k9n4zg6p8fv58we44vuzqg8zct

 ## Change Log/Updates
 - **2018-09-26 3:00PM CST** - Added Porndoe Premium Network, added LegalPorno
 - 2018-09-25 3:15PM CST - Bug Fix for crashing on metadata load on some sites in the Reality Kings network